The JGDP is built on the following ideas:

 The JGDP is the first master’s program offered jointly by the GSIR and GSIM for global leadership development.
 Since admission screening is conducted by each school, JGDP applicants apply to either school based on their own specialties.

-- “Foreign Policy” associates International Relations Program
+- “Foreign Policy” is associated with the International Relations Program

-- “Management” associates MBA Program
+- “Management” is associated with the MBA Program

-Students belonging to GSIR can choose their concentration areas and the following degrees are awarded for the respective concentrations:
+Students belonging to GSIR can choose their concentration areas, and the following degrees are awarded for the respective concentrations: